 Sounds a bit risky, which is perhaps why Team Spears decided to leave the tricks to a professional.

-"Some of it's pretty scary, but she gets right in there with no reservations," added Alonzo, who also serves as a lead illusionist on the MyNetworkTV show Masters of Illusion.
+"Some of it's pretty scary but she gets right in there with no reservations," he added.

-He wouldn't divulge which Spears tunes would be accompanying his mini magic show, but—news flash—Alonzo did assure us that the overall show will feature "the best music of Britney that people have loved over the years and, of course, brand-new favorites from the new album."
+Alonzo wouldn't divulge which Spears tunes would be accompanying his mini magic show, but—news flash—he did assure us that the overall show will feature "the best music of Britney that people have loved over the years and of course brand new favorites from the new album."

 And, like us, Alonzo has only seen Spears in warm-up clothes and sneakers during rehearsals, although she has been testing out different pairs of heels here and there.